laudv/veritas/README.md

 ## Installation

+* Clone this repository.
+* Initialize the submodules `git submodule init` and `git submodule update`.
 * Activate a (new) Python3 environment.
 * run `pip install .` in the root directory of Veritas

+If you want to use Z3, modify CMake variables `USE_Z3` and optionally `Z3_INSTALL`.
+Z3 is disabled by default.

 ## Example